The history of Football in Uganda dates back to 1897 when the British, led by Mr. Pilkington, a...

 Uganda Netball Federation is the body mandated to promote the sport of Netball in Uganda and is fully registered with National Council of Sports and internationally affiliated to the International Netball Federation (INF) in England.

-She Cranes is the National Women’s Team and is currently ranked 6th world wide and 2nd in Africa in the latest INF World Rankings.
-In 2019, Uganda finished in 7th position at the Netball World Cup in Liverpool, England.
+She Cranes is the National Women’s Team and is currently ranked 7th world wide and 3rd in Africa in the latest INF World Rankings.
+In 2023, Uganda finished in 5th position and 1st in Africa at the Netball World Cup in Cape Town, South Africa.

 Some of the National Calendar events include: